Crohn's Disease - help from a naturopath, alongside your medical advice.

 It is likely that you will need a complementary approach to managing Crohns - medical management and Naturopathic Clinical Medicine to achieve your optimal level of health.

 Excessive consumption of sucrose (in the form of refined table sugar) has been implicated as a possible cause, and 80 percent of patients who adopt a sucrose-free diet achieve an improvement in symptoms after 18 months.

 By avoiding food intolerances, you can keep yourself longer in remission.
-Many cases of Crohn's require prescription medication, along dietary adjustments and supplemention of nutrients that support the intestinal mucosa, such as glutamine, slippery elm, aloe vera and apple pectin – which is combined into one practitioner product, available from your naturopath.
+Many cases of Crohn's require prescription medication, along with dietary adjustments and supplementation of nutrients that support the intestinal mucosa, such as glutamine, slippery elm, aloe vera and apple pectin – which is combined into one practitioner product, available from your naturopath.

 People with Crohn's disease are often found to be deficient in folic acid, vitamin A, selenium and zinc as many suffer from poor nutrient absorption, which is secondary to the disease itself.
 A good multivitamin powder is beneficial to counteract this.

-Fish oils are useful for their anti-inflammatory effects – you may need to take 3-6 capsules daily.
+Practitioner range of Fish oils are useful for their anti-inflammatory effects – you may need to take 3-6 capsules daily.

 Posted: Thursday 27 May 2021